Andereoo/TkinterWeb/docs/TKINTERWEB.md

 ---
 #### `search(selector, cnf={}, **kw)`
 Search the document for the specified CSS selector; return a TkHTML-3 node if found.

-	-root NODE	Search the sub-tree at NODE
+&nbsp;&nbsp;&nbsp;-root NODE	Search the sub-tree at NODE

-	-index IDX	return the idx'th list entry only
+&nbsp;&nbsp;&nbsp;-index IDX	return the idx'th list entry only

-	-length		return the length of the result only
+&nbsp;&nbsp;&nbsp;-length		return the length of the result only

 The -index and -length options are mutually exclusive.

 ---